Prateekmax21/Unsupervised-Learning-on-Airbnb-NYC-Listings/README.md

 - K-Means clustering found clear and interpretable groups in the data
 - Hierarchical clustering gave us another lens to confirm our findings

-Together, these tools let us uncover real, meaningful patterns — all without knowing anything about the listings ahead of time.
+Together, these tools let us uncover real, meaningful patterns, all without knowing anything about the listings ahead of time.

 ---